x 16

 The everyday task management was done through Jira while Miro was used as a versatile design and reference workspace.
 After some test I went for 2 weeks sprints as it offered the most flexible approach and allowed me to allocate tasks without pushing too mush in the micro managing direction.

 Regarding the other departments (Concept Art Team & 3D Team) they had their own way of tracking their work with their own designated lead.
-After established our assets needs I consulted with them throughout production, maintaining communication to assess overall progress.
-I can say that collaborating with them all throughout production has been one of the most enriching experience of my life.
+After established our assets needs I consulted them throughout production, maintaining communication to assess overall progress.
+I can say that collaborating with them has been one of the most enriching experience of my life.

 Artistic Direction